peter-tackage/kotlin-options/README.md

 ## Alternatives

 The API of this library was inspired by the [Options](https://github.com/tomaszpolanski/Options) library written by [Tomek Polanski](https://twitter.com/tpolansk).
-It supports back to Java 6 and is :thumbs_up:.

 ## License